Get results and fix problems

 The Specify Code Cleanup Scope dialog

-Select this option to perform code cleanup for the file that is open in the editor or selected in the Project tool window.
+Inspect the module that is currently selected in the Project tool window.

 Include test sources